okTurtles/dnschain/docs/Security-Model.md

 *Thin Client Protocol Analysis*

-- SPV: Most SPV clients today are succeptible to this attack.
-New SPV modes (like those that store the UTXO set in the blockchain headers) can prevent this attack from happening.
+- SPV: Traditional SPV techniques are succeptible to this attack.
+New SPV modes (like those that store the UTXO set in the blockchain headers) can prevent this attack from happening but may require special support by the blockchain.
-- PoT: None of the transactions *behind* the currently cached transaction can be replayed back to the client, and therefore this technique is immune to such attacks.
-See *Censorship* attacks for a replay attack that could be done through censorship (applies to SPV as well).
+- PoT: Clients use a [Bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) per cached **root** to efficiently memorize all of the transactions they've seen, therefore this technique is immune to relay attacks.
+See *Censorship* attacks for a "replay" attack that could be done through censorship (applies to SPV as well).

 *Mitigation:* Use PoT or UTXO-based SPV instead of traditional SPV.